Willie Reed: 2019–20 season

 On October 26, 2019, Reed signed with the Greek EuroLeague team Olympiacos.
 He was released by Olympiacos on January 10, 2020, after averaging 6.5 points and 2.8 rebounds in 11 games.

 On January 22, 2020, Reed was acquired by the Salt Lake City Stars, returning to the franchise for a second stint.

 2020–21 season

 On September 17, 2020, Reed signed with Budućnost of the Montenegrin Basketball League.
 He was named to the All-EuroCup First Team.

 2021–22 season

 On August 26, 2021, Reed extended his contract with Budućnost.

 2022–23 season

-On January 27, 2023, he signed with Fuenlabrada of the Liga ACB.
+On January 27, 2023, he signed with Fuenlabrada of the Liga ACB, but he didn't play any game.

+2023–24 season

+On January 26, 2024, Reed signed with the Tainan TSG GhostHawks of the T1 League.
+On February 5, 2024, the Tainan TSG GhostHawks terminated the contract relationship with Reed due to health consideration.

+2024–25 season

+On March 14, 2025, Reed signed with the Cocodrilos de Caracas of the Superliga Profesional de Baloncesto (SPB) for the 2025 season.